 ECommerce Product Photography Tips: How to take pictures that attract customers and change them

 It is an undeniable fact that man is a visual creature.
 Studies show that 90 percent of the data contained in the brain is visual and images are processed at speeds of up to 60k, faster than text.
-Graphics are also easier to evoke emotions, and since many people are emotional buyers, images are a good marketing tool.
+Graqphics are also easier to evoke emotions, and since many people are emotional buyers, images are a good marketing tool.

 That’s why it’s important to have killer product pictures on your e-commerce website and even on your brick and mortar store.
 Attention to strong images leads you to create more skilled and, most importantly, sales.